BechirAhmed/bit-flip/README.md

 ## Description

-A marketplace app to buy and sell items, compare prices to similar items and post on similar apps and websites.
+A marketplace app to buy and sell items, compare prices to similar items sold on Walmart, and post on similar apps and websites.

 ## Setup